 What happens in a permanency hearing after a final order is issued?

-When your child is in the permanent managing conservatorship of the State, your judge has to review the case on occasion in order to make sure that their basic needs are being met in this living scenario.
-Keep in mind that finding your child a permanent place to reside would still be the goal for your child at this stage, rather than to have him or she remains in the permanent custody of the Department through their 18thbirthday.
+When your child is in the permanent managing conservatorship of the State, your judge has to review the case on occasion to ensure that their basic needs are being met in this living scenario.
+Keep in mind that finding your child a permanent place to reside would still be the goal for your child at this stage, rather than to have him or she remain in the Department's permanent custody through their 18thbirthday.

 For as long as your child remains in the permanent managing conservatorship of the department, whether or not your parental rights have been terminated, the judge has to continue to review the status of your child until he or she permanently leaves the conservatorship of the Department through being adopted or in transitioning out of state care as of their 18thbirthday or their graduation from high school- whichever of those events occurs later in time.